samuelbartels21/envygeeks.io/source/_posts/2013-06-13-basic-cancan-with-postgresql-hstore.md

 ## Bringing it all together.

-After all that work, all I had was a few tests, a few independent `Concerns` and nothing to show on the `Users` model.
-So it was finally time to include it, and see how well it works.
+After all that work, all I had was tests, and independent `Concerns` and nothing to show on the `Users` model.
+Now it's time to include it, and see how well it works.

 ```ruby
 class Users < ActiveRecord::Base